-BlackBerry Bold 9900 series launching "later this summer"Aaron Baker - Editor-in-Chief
+BlackBerry Bold 9900 series launching "later this summer"Aaron Baker - Director, Content and Partnerships

 For those BlackBerry Bold 9000 owners longing for a replacement to your device, you won't have to wait much longer.
 Research in Motion today announced the BlackBerry Bold 9900 series, which will encompass the 9900 model for GSM carriers, and the 9930 model for CDMA carriers.

 Billed as the "thinnest BlackBerry to date," it offers a 1.2 GHz processor, 2.8-inch Liquid Graphics touchscreen display, 8 GB of on-board memory, 5-megapixel camera with support for 720p HD video recording, NFC capabilities, and a microSD card slot with support for up to 32 GB cards.
 Additional information can be found at www.blackberry.com/touchbold.
 The CDMA version (9930) will be a world device, with dual-band HSPA+ and quad-band GSM/EDGE support.
 Best of all, it looks like it retains a keyboard that's as good - or perhaps better? - than the original Bold 9000 device.